Important Notes on Dogear Sizing and Casino/Wildcat Model

-The P90 Dog Ear is one of the most problematic pickups to determine which a guitar needs.
+The P90 Dogear is one of the most problematic pickups to determine which size a guitar needs.
 They also can be difficult to install and adjust.

 Older ES 125's needs a pickup that is neither short nor tall and needs to be custom made.
 I do not supply pickup covers for these; you have to re-use the old cover.

-We make shims in black that are exactly the shape of the bottom of the dog ear cover.
-Shims are available in .0325," .0625," .1," .125," and .25" thickness.
+I make plastic shims in cream or black that are exactly the shape of the bottom of the dogear cover.
+The cream shim is only available in .1" thick.
+The black is available in .0325", .0625", .1", .125", and .25" thickness.
 You can stack the shims if they need to be thicker.
 Sometimes you have to make a riser block out of wood like on the old 295 bridge pickup.
 There is also a shim that is "oversized" for use when you are installing a dogear style pickup into a guitar that has been routed for a humbucker sized pickup.
 It spans the extra width of the humbucker route, and adds an extra distance of 3/32" all the way around.
 It's cut out of 1/32" thick material and it hides any trace of the original humbucker mounting.

 The Epiphone Casino (also the Wildcat) is a "whole different animal" although it looks a lot like a standard dogear set.

 Your first decision is whether or not you want to use the chrome covers.
-Something to consider is that with plastic covers the pickup will have a little more high end—the metal covers will reduce the top end a little bit.
+Something to consider is that with plastic covers the pickup will have a little more high end because the metal covers will reduce the top end a little bit.
 Also, the metal covers have a tendency to feed back microphonically, even if the pickups are potted to an extreme.

 If you want to change to the plastic covers, the process is different.
 As you know the standard chrome cover/set up on the Casino typically has quite a slant or slope to it, especially on the neck.
 We prefer the way our replacement pickups fit on the guitar body.
 They attach to sit parallel to the arched top, and provide a close alignment of the pole pieces and the strings.